 The Ipswich choir was formed in 2014, initially to take part in Prom Praise at the Royal Albert Hall.
 Since then the choir has presented Crimson Glory - a commemoration of the First World War - and Palms and Thorns - a reflective servioce for Palm Sunday.
 In addition the choir has been involved in workshops and a Pilgrimage of Song.

-The Ipswich choir is directed by Richard Hubbard.
-Richard is Parish Music Development Researcher at St Edmundsbury Cathedral, heading up the InHarmony project to enrich and enable music in worship in churches across Suffolk.
+The Ipswich and Bury choirs are directed by Richard Hubbard.
+Richard is Music Development Director at St Edmundsbury Cathedral, heading up the InHarmony project to enrich and enable music in worship in churches across Suffolk.
 He is also a Lecturer in Music and Worship at London School of Theology, where he directs the chamber choir VivaVoce.

-The Colchester choir is currently seeking a new director.
+The Colchester choir is currently seeking a new permanent director.

 Rehearsals are relaxed and friendly, and include time for coffee and a chat.
-New singers are always welcome in both choirs.
+New singers are always welcome in all choirs.

 The Chamber Choir is a recent development.
 Based in Ipswich, it is made up of singers from the two main choirs who are confident sight-readers and with experience of singing a capella.
 The choir is directed by Andrew Gosden, a local musician with many years' experience in choir and church music directing.
 Like the main choirs, the Chamber Choir meets on an occasional basis.
 So far it has led music at workshops in conjunction with St Edmundsbury Cathedral's InHarmony project.